The London Archives: City of London Corporation

 The records that were formerly held by the Corporation of London Record Office and now held at The London Archives have been re-catalogued and are now arranged in two distinct sections.

 Records with the prefix COL are the administrative and corporate records of the City of London Corporation.
 Included in this section are the repertories, journals and letter books from the courts of Aldermen and Common Council, records of those receiving the freedom of the City of London from the Chamberlains department as well as numerous plans from the planning and surveyors departments.

 Records with the prefix CLA are deposited collections from organisations and bodies that operate in close association with the City of London Corporation.
 This series includes records of many of the bridges across the Thames and particularly Tower Bridge, many markets including Smithfield, Billingsgate, Spitalfields and Leadenhall, and a number of courts such as Mansion House and Guildhall Justice Rooms and Southwark coroner's court.
 Records of particular interest in this series are the records of the City of London Sessions, these include criminal trials held before the London jury at the Old Bailey.
 Another series of particular interest are the records of the City of London Police.
-Archives include warrant books, over 95% of all personnel files as well as material relating to the Houndsditch murders and letters sent to the force concerning Jack the Ripper and the Whitechapel murders.
+Archives include warrant books, more than 95% of all personnel files as well as material relating to the Houndsditch murders and letters sent to the force concerning Jack the Ripper and the Whitechapel murders.